getlantern/lantern-roadmap/lep/DRAFT/005_KScope_Server.md

 At the moment, the forwarding is handled by Lantern peers themselves, and ads are sent only once.
 Thus, if B1 is not online at the time that A sends it an ad, neither B1 nor C2 nor D3 will find out about A being available.
-Even if B1 later comes online, because A doesn't resent the ad unless A went offline and back online, A will continue to remain unknown to a substantial portion of the trust network.
+Even if B1 later comes online, because A doesn't resend the ad unless A went offline and back online, A will continue to remain unknown to a substantial portion of the trust network.